Accelerated calibration of semi-analytic galaxy formation models: The Galacticus semi-analytic Model

 \subsection{Merger trees}

-In this work we use merger trees generated using the extended Press–Schechter (EPS) formalism, specifically following the method from \citet{2008MNRAS.383..557P}.
-EPS-based trees have been extensively tested and shown to reproduce the statistical properties of merger histories found in cosmological simulations \citep{2014MNRAS.440..193J}.
-Their main advantage is the high degree of control they offer over the halo population: we can explicitly specify the final halo masses of trees, redshift sampling, and mass resolution.
-This is especially useful in this work where we target a small number of specific halo masses, although we note that something similar could be done by extracting trees with masses close to some specified values from an $N$-body simulation.
+In this work we use merger trees generated using the extended Press-Schechter (EPS) formalism, following the method of \citet{2008MNRAS.383..557P}.
+EPS-based trees have been extensively tested and shown to reproduce the primary statistical properties of halo merger histories found in cosmological simulations \citep{2014MNRAS.440..193J}.
+Their primary advantage for the present study is the high degree of control they offer over the halo population: final halo masses, redshift sampling, and mass resolution can be specified explicitly, and trees can be generated in arbitrary numbers at negligible computational cost.
+This is particularly well suited to our calibration strategy, which targets specific halo masses.

+Merger trees extracted from $N$-body simulations have complementary strengths, most notably capturing halo assembly in a fully non-linear context and preserving spatial correlations between halos.
+However, such trees are tied to a fixed simulation volume and mass resolution, and provide only a discrete sampling of final halo masses, making it less straightforward to target specific masses.
+EPS-based trees, by contrast, lack spatial information and may not capture the full diversity of correlated assembly histories at fixed halo mass, but for our purposes -- where we focus on galaxy properties rather than spatial clustering -- their flexibility and efficiency outweigh these limitations.